cssinjs/jss/docs/js-api.md

 ## Create a Style Sheet with global selectors

-You need to have [jss-global](https://github.com/cssinjs/jss-global) plugin installed.
+You need to have the [jss-global](https://github.com/cssinjs/jss-global) plugin installed.

 ## Style Sheets registry